mikedamage/hayfever-chrome/README.md

 ### The Hacker Method

 If you're *REALLY* the DIY type, you can clone this repo and install it ninja-style.
 You'll need to run a few commands to compile CSS, CoffeeScript, and package the extension as a zip file.
-You must have CoffeeScript installed and in your `PATH`.
+You must have CoffeeScript and Bower installed and in your `PATH`.

 ```
+# Install CoffeeScript and Bower if necessary:
+$ npm install -g coffee-script bower

 # Install dependencies and compile CSS + CoffeeScripts:
 $ bundle install
+$ bower install
 $ thor project:build

 # There's also a thor task for packaging the extension as a zip file inside the pkg/ folder: